rahulcs6104/OCRganise/README.md

-This application is the first its kind , called OCRganise . we scan , split and _______.
-It is a one stop application to scan yu bill and add split for your friends in one application.
+This application is the first of its kind and is called OCRganise.
+We scan, split, and _______.
+It is a one-stop application that allows you to scan your bill and add a split with your friends in one application.

-The frontend has been hosted in vercel at https://v0-homepagewithauth-ddft3s.vercel.app/
+The frontend has been hosted in Vercel at https://v0-homepagewithauth-ddft3s.vercel.app/

-The backend has been hosted in render at https://cortelix-backend-1.onrender.com
+The backend has been hosted in Render at https://cortelix-backend-1.onrender.com